riscv-boom/riscv-boom/docs/sections/issue-units.rst

 There are two scheduling policies available in BOOM.

-The first is a R10K-style Un-ordered Issue
+The first is a MIPS R10K-style Un-ordered Issue
 Queue.
 Dispatching instructions are placed into the first available Issue Queue slot and remain there until they are *issued*.
 This can lead to pathologically poor performance,